 The cervicals were shorter, the dorsal ribs enclosed an enormous torso.
 The caudals were long and the tail tapered gradually.

-The ilium was broad with an anterior process and the hind limb was relatively less robust.
-The digits wer much longer than the metatarsals.
+The pectoral girdle was more gracile.
+The ilium was broad with a large anterior process .
+The limbs were more gracile and the hind limbs were sprawling.
+The digits were much longer than the metatarsals.